Conservative congress adopted on Sunday to open up for dual citizenship in Norway.

 – This is a great victory for all who feel Norwegian, yet disenfranchised in a system which is bureaucratic, archaic and unjust.

-Dual citizenship will give rights to thousands of people who are linked to two countries, the rights they have today, says central board member Daniel Skjevik-Aasberg Young Conservatives.
+Dual citizenship will give rights to thousands of people who are linked to two countries, the rights they have today, says central board member Daniel Skjevik-Aasberg in the Young Conservatives.

 There was a suggestion from Young Conservatives and county teams from Akershus, Oslo and Vestfold receiving countries meeting’s approval.
 Party leader and Prime Minister Erna Solberg voted against.